-EnergyTr

-From: Michael Colgrove, Executive Director
+MEMO

-Subject: Approved 2018 Budget and 2018-2019 Action Plan
+Date:December 8, 2017To:Board of DirectorsFrom:Michael Colgrove, Executive DirectorSubject:Final Proposed 2018 Budget and 2018-2019 Action Plan

-I am pleased to present to you Energy Trust of Oregon's Approved 2018 Budget and 2018-2019 Action Plan, which will be the focus of our December 15 board meeting.
+I am pleased to present to you Energy Trust of Oregon's Final Proposed 2018 Budget and 2018-2019 Action Plan, which will be the focus of our December 15 board meeting.

 The enclosed information provides an update on the draft budget and action plan presented to you on November 8, 2017, including revisions based on stakeholder feedback and public comments.
 Specifically, the packet includes a handout and slide presentation summarizing changes made to the draft budget and action plan, frequently asked budget questions, a summary of comments received with staff responses, copies of actual comments received and additional details on the budget.
-Also enclosed is the staffing details memo, planning assumptions memo and an updated memo on current energy-efficiency measure costeffectiveness exceptions approved by the Oregon Public Utility Commission.
+Also enclosed is the staffing details memo, planning assumptions memo and an updated memo on current energy-efficiency measure cost-effectiveness exceptions approved by the Oregon Public Utility Commission.

-In developing the Approved budget and action plan, the draft annual goals and activities were presented to and reviewed by the board of directors, OPUC, Conservation Advisory Council, Renewable Energy Advisory Council, affiliated utilities and members of the public.
+In developing the final proposed budget and action plan, the draft annual goals and activities were presented to and reviewed by the board of directors, OPUC, Conservation Advisory Council, Renewable Energy Advisory Council, affiliated utilities and members of the public.

-The Approved annual budget and two-year action plan will guide Energy Trust's investment of \$198.9 million to acquire 58.5 average megawatts and 6.91 million annual therms of the lowest-cost and cleanest energy available to utilities and their customers.
+The final proposed annual budget and two-year action plan will guide Energy Trust's investment of \$198.9 million to acquire 58.5 average megawatts and 6.91 million annual therms of the lowest-cost and cleanest energy available to utilities and their customers.
 This budget will further benefit customers by enhancing program methods and strategies, diversifying participation, and managing change and preparing for the future-three key strategies to meet our 2018 savings and generation goals and contribute to our ambitious 2015-2019 Strategic Plan goals.